 Jude Watson, MBA 23, never intended to become a social entrepreneur.
-But that was before Watson successfully founded Seattle-based Cooks for Black Lives Matter.
-Watson, who for years worked as a chef, raised $100,000 by selling CSA (community-supported agriculture) food boxes of gourmet treats donated by cooks, restaurants, and farmers to support Black-led community organizers.
+But that was before the former chef founded Seattle-based Cooks for Black Lives Matter, and raised $100,000 by selling CSA (community-supported agriculture) boxes of gourmet treats donated by cooks, restaurants, and farmers to support Black-led community organizers.
 We interviewed Watson about the power of community organizing, and their experiences as MBA Association student body president and as a transgender student at Haas.
 (Jude uses the pronouns they/them/theirs)

 Where did you grow up?

 I grew up in Seattle on Capitol Hill, which is the gayborhood of Seattle.
 My mom’s a hair stylist and my dad does a lot of climate justice work.
 I had a very socially motivated family and that shaped a lot of how I grew up.
 I felt very connected to the community in a lot of ways because both my parents are firmly rooted in Seattle and very present in our community.

 Did you become politically active at a young age?

 Yes, at age 16.
 When I realized I was queer, and especially when I realized I was gender expansive, I got very involved with local queer youth organizing.
 There was this amazing group of queer young people who were trying to start a community center for ourselves.
 A lot of LGBTQ spaces tend to be bars, so there aren’t many inclusive places for young queer people.
 We founded the first youth-led LGBTQ community center in Seattle with large grants from the City of Seattle and the Point Foundation.
 That period of my life was a mind-blowing crash course in community organizing.
 I also met and was mentored by trans adults for the first time, which was very meaningful and helped me imagine a future for myself.